Copied

 She then knew what she could do for her audiences.
 She started talking about money, investments, and savings, which became her niche.
 You can build an audience and authority when your content resonates with people.
 Your audience is your community, which differentiates you from everyone on the internet.
 Your community differentiates your business from others.

 It puts you and your business at an advantage.
 You can sell your product/services to them, and building trust and authority will make them buy it.
+These can be either physical or digital products, like courses or downloads.

 If you're a small creator or business, the five A's are for you.
 It is for you if you have just started or looking to start out on YouTube.